lethaldemon/cp4wa-lab/mm/mediation/README.md

 #### The lab exercise.

 Metric Manager generates Information Events as it is ingesting the mediation data.
 You can see the mediation progress and completion by going to the `Event Viewer` pages of Watson AIOps Event Manager.

 For this lab, a page has been created.
 Select the Flag (incident) icons, and select the `MetricManagerMediation`.

-An Event Viewer screen will be displayed with `MetricManagerInfo` Filter has been preselected.
+An Event Viewer screen will be displayed with `MetricManagerInfo` Filter preselected.

 <img src="./images/mediation_2.png" alt="Watson AIOps Metric Manager" width="900" align="center"/>
 <br>